nikhil-partap/EduHelper/README.md

 ### Backend Technologies

 - **Node.js with Express.js**: The backend server is built using Express.js 5.x, providing a robust RESTful API architecture
-- **MongoDB with Mongoose**: NoSQL database for flexible data storage with Mongoose ODM for schema validation and data modeling
+- **MongoDB Atlas with Mongoose**: NoSQL database for flexible data storage with Mongoose ODM for schema validation and data modeling
 - **JWT Authentication**: Secure token-based authentication using JSON Web Tokens with bcryptjs for password hashing
 - **AI Integration**: Integration with Google's Generative AI (Gemini) and OpenAI for intelligent quiz generation
 - **ES Modules**: Modern JavaScript module system for cleaner, more maintainable code